 The causes of infertility frequently defy clear western medical explanation.
-However, a traditional Chinese medical consultation may point towards one or more causes.
-These can translate in non-medical terminology, to factors such as stress or overwork, or sometimes other, more subtle disharmonies of body, mind or spirit, are identified.
+However, a traditional Chinese medical consultation may point towards possible factors.
+These can be as basic as stress or overwork, or sometimes other, more subtle disharmonies are identified.
 In all cases though, the cause from a Chinese medical perspective, allows me to devise a treatment plan.

-In general terms, my preference would usually be to see you weekly for at least three menstrual cycles before IVF treatment begins.
+Ideally, I would see you weekly for at least three menstrual cycles before IVF treatment begins.
 This is in order to prepare your body for IVF.
 This might not be possible if you are on the brink of beginning your IVF cycle and have only just heard about the benefits of acupuncture.
 In this case, do not be put off and at least arrange some acupuncture to improve your chances of success, and to help with any stress and anxiety you may be feeling.

 In the two week period while you wait to perform a pregnancy test, I can offer acupuncture once a week if you wish.
 This phase can sometimes feel a bit of an anti-climax, when after all the attention of preceding weeks, you are left on your own and trying to take your mind off the outcome of it all.

 There is no denying that IVF treatment can be a stressful experience for couples, and I feel this can be an in-built counterproductive feature.
 It is here though that acupuncture can really score, by keeping stress levels lower and by providing a regular opportunity to offload concerns.
-I am hopeful that the new trend certainly at the Exeter fertility clinic, towards “gentle IVF” might offset some of this stress; coupled with this, a smaller quantity of higher quality eggs might improve outcomes.
+I am hopeful that the trend towards “gentle IVF” might offset some of this stress.
+Coupled with this, a smaller quantity of higher quality eggs might improve outcomes.

 There is just one other aspect of IVF and assisted reproduction techniques which is worth mentioning here, and that is recurrent implantation failure.
 This is where the embryo repeatedly fails to implant in the uterus of an otherwise healthy woman.
 Such women might undergo three IVF cycles, each of which produces promising embryos, but none of which results in pregnancy.
 From a fertility clinic’s perspective, this is thought to be due to egg quality (and therefore a woman’s age), a thin endometrium (11 to 12mm at ovulation is optimal), uterine scarring (from a previous caesarean section or a D&C), and/or sperm quality.

-Equally, from the Chinese medical perspective, there are also explanations, and if you have already experienced recurrent implantation failure prior to considering acupuncture, then we can look to see whether these factors might be at work.
+Equally, from the Chinese medical perspective, there are also explanations.
+If you have already experienced recurrent implantation failure, then we can consider whether these factors might be at work.
 A course of acupuncture combined with changes of approach which your fertility clinic will discuss with you (eg assisted hatching, blastocyst culture), might improve your chances of success.
-This is an area where we should again consider treatment for a male partner..
+This is an area where we should again consider treatment for a male partner.